-Defining Your Bar Scene: A Guide to Understanding and Using Your Unique Bar Culture
+Defining Your Bar: Guide to Using Your Unique Bar Culture

 Your bar scene or bar culture Is how people think about your bar, what they experience there, and how that combines in their minds to create a simple, effective label for what your bar is.
 It’s how they describe your bar to friends who have never seen it.
 It’s what people want when they head out to visit your bar.